omariosouto/login-com-puppeteer/readme.md

-# Bot to hit the spot
+# Bot to punch a clock

 In order not to have to log into the company's portal every day, I had the idea of creating a script that does this, preventing me from forgetting to punch in the clock.